The World Is Open to AU History Majors

 History classes hone our students' research, writing, and analytical skills.
 Our home in Washington, DC, offers students unparalleled resources for research, internships, and jobs.
 The nation's capital is our classroom.

-The History Department offers a BA, a combined BA/MA, a minor, an MA in History, an MA in History and Public History, and a PhD.
+The History Department offers a BA, a minor, a combined BA/MA, an MA in History, an MA in History with Public History Concentration, and a PhD.

 HIST 396 001